UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 UAB Stats and Trends

-- UAB has four wins against the spread in seven games this year.
+- In UAB's seven games this year, it has four wins against the spread.

-- UAB's games this year have hit the over on one of six set point totals (16.7%).
+- UAB's games this year have gone over the total in one out of six opportunities (16.7%).

 - Find the latest spread and moneyline odds for UAB at SISportsbook.